starchildluke/astro/src/pages/post/introducing-ralts.md

 		st.dataframe(grouped_df_cat)
 ```

 The penultimate function converts those dictionaries into dataframes.
 The data is aggregated by relevance score (if multiple instances of an entity are found, I get the mean relevance score), and the max value of existing tags (1 or 0).
 For multiple URLs, I've used describe() to give me a full range of statistical data.
 Most of it is superfluous but it was the best thing I could find to get the data I needed.
-Bad coding, I know!

 ### 10. Execution of the all the functions to make it work